debops/debops/docs/rules.rst

 inventory.
 Each rule has to be defined as a YAML dict using some of the following keys:

-``type``
-  Type of the rule template used for creating the corresponding ferm configuration, required.
-See `Rule templates`_ for a description of the available rule templates.

-``comment``
-  Optional.
-Comment which should be added to the generated rule configuration.

 ``domain``
   Optional. :command:`iptables` domain used for the firewall rule.
 Possible values:
   :command:`ip`, ``ip6``.
 Defaults to :envvar:`ferm__domains`.